Address Resolution Protocol

 In a layer three environment, links with the exact cost are considered for equal-cost multipathing and can load balance traffic across those links.
 You can, however, have unequal cost links ( links with different costs ) used for multipathing, but this needs to be supported in the forwarding routing protocol, e.g., EIGRP.

-However, the method used equal or unequal cost multipathing when multiple paths to a destination prefix; the router routing table lookup will return numerous next hops.
-We have the underlay and overlay concept for additional abstracts using the virtual overlay network.
+However, the method used equal or unequal cost multipathing when multiple paths to a destination prefix were used; the router routing table lookup would return numerous next hops.
+Using the virtual overlay network, we have the underlay and overlay concept for additional abstracts.
 They are commonly seen in the Layer-3 data center.

 IP Forwarding Example: TCP performance